Wildly ramified unitary local models for special parahorics. The odd dimensional case: Introduction

 \begin{thm} \begin{enumerate} \item If $I=\cbra{0}$, then $\RM^\loc_{\cbra{0}}$ is flat projective of relative dimension $n-1$ over $\CO_F$, normal and Cohen-Macaulay with geometrically integral special fiber.
-Moreover, $\RM^\loc_{\cbra{0}}$ is smooth over $\CO_F$ on the complement of a single closed point. \item If $I=\cbra{m}$, then $\RM_{\cbra{m}}^\loc$ is smooth projective of relative dimension $n-1$ over $\CO_F$ with geometrically integral special fiber. \end{enumerate} \end{thm}
+Moreover, $\RM^\loc_{\cbra{0}}$ is smooth over $\CO_F$ on the complement of a single closed point in the special fiber. \item If $I=\cbra{m}$, then $\RM_{\cbra{m}}^\loc$ is smooth projective of relative dimension $n-1$ over $\CO_F$ with geometrically integral special fiber. \end{enumerate} \end{thm}

 Let us explain the strategy of the proof of Theorem \ref{thm-intromain} in greater detail.
 For $I=\cbra{0}$ or $\cbra{m}$, let $\sH_I$ denote the group scheme\footnote{In Appendix \ref{appB}, we prove that $\sH_I$ is smooth over $\CO_{F_0}$ and isomorphic to the parahoric group scheme attached to $\Lambda_I$. } of similitude automorphisms of the hermitian quadratic module $(\Lambda_m,q,\sL)$ (resp. $(\Lambda_0,q,\sL,\phi)$), see Definition \ref{defn-simisom} and \ref{defn-hermphi}.
 Then $\sH_I$ acts naturally on $\RM^\naive_I$, and hence on $\RM^\loc_I$.
 Let $\ol{k}$ denote the algebraic closure of the residue field of $F$.
 Using the results in Appendix \ref{appB}, we can show that the (geometric) special fiber $\RM_I^\loc\otimes_{\CO_F}\ol{k}$ has two orbits under the action of $\sH_I\otimes_{\CO_{F_0}}\ol{k}$.
 One of the orbits consists of just one closed point.
 We call it the \dfn{worst point} of the local model.
-Using this, we are reduced to proving that there is an open affine subscheme of $\RM^\loc_I$ containing the worst point and satisfying the geometric properties (normality, Cohen-Macaulayness, etc) as stated in Theorem \ref{thm-intromain}.
+Using this, we are reduced to proving that there exists an open affine subscheme of $\RM^\loc_I$ containing the worst point and satisfying the geometric properties (normality, Cohen-Macaulayness, etc) as stated in Theorem \ref{thm-intromain}.
+When $I=\tcbra{0}$, the worst point turns out to be the unique singular point of $\RM_I^\loc$.

 To get the desired open affine subscheme of $\RM^\loc_I$, we introduce a refinement $\RM_I$, as a closed subfunctor, of the moduli functor $\RM^\naive_I$ such that It turns out that the underlying topological space of $\RM_I$ is equal to that of $\RM^\loc_I$.
 For a matrix $A$, we will write $\CO_F[A]$ for the polynomial ring over $\CO_F$ whose variables are entries of the matrix $A$.
 Viewing $\RM_I$ as a closed subscheme of the Grassmannian $\Gr(n,\Lambda_I)_{\CO_F}$, we can find an open affine subscheme $\RU_I$ of $\RM_I$ which contains the worst point and which is isomorphic to a closed subscheme of $\Spec \CO_F[Z]$, where $Z$ is an $n\times n$ matrix, such that the worst point is defined by $Z=0$ and $\pi=0$.
 Then we explicitly write down the affine coordinate ring of $\RU_I$ defined by matrix identities.
 From this, we obtain the affine coordinate ring of $\RU_I\cap \RM^\loc_I$ by calculating the flat closure of $\RU_I$.